flutter/website/src/platform-integration/web/wasm.md

 ### Known limitations

-Wasm support has some limitations.
+Wasm support currently has some limitations.
 The following list covers some common issues.

 #### Chrome 119 or later

 As mentioned in [Load it in a browser](#load-it-in-a-browser), to run Flutter web apps compiled to Wasm, use _Chrome 119 or later_.